gethsun1/krnl-poc/README.md

 ## Project Overview

-The KRNL DApp is designed to work with the **KRNL Protocol**, which allows users to interact with **Kenrnels**, a decentralized platform for registering custom tokens.
+The KRNL DApp is designed to work with the **KRNL Protocol**, which allows users to interact with **Kernels**, a decentralized platform for registering custom tokens.
 This PoC demonstrates the core functionality, including token management, adding tokens to whitelists, claiming tokens, and initiating distribution.

 The key components in the project are:
 - **Custom Opinion Maker**: A decentralized mechanism that allows users to express opinions and vote on token-related decisions.